4xx404/GlassFrog/README.md

 ```

 # Quickly view the whole database
+For Ease of Accessibility to the data collected, I have added a web interface which displays both tables.
+Everything is built into the server so you just need to open the ngrok link you are given.
 ```
 python3 server.py
-navigate to the link the server gives you
 ```

 # Modes (All will find data types automatically)